British rock music: Freakbeat

-Freakbeat is a loosely defined subgenre of rock and roll music developed mainly by harder-driving British groups, often those with a mod following, during the Swinging London period of the mid-to late 1960s.
-The genre bridges British Invasion mod/R&B/pop and psychedelia.
+Freakbeat is a loosely defined subgenre of rock and roll and pop music developed mainly by harder-driving British groups, often those with a dandy culture following, during the Swinging London period of the mid-to late 1960s.
+The genre bridges beat, R&B, pop and psychedelia.
 The term was coined by English music journalist Phil Smee.
 AllMusic writes that "freakbeat" is loosely defined, but generally describes the more obscure but hard-edged artists of the British Invasion era such as the Creation, the Pretty Things or Denny Laine's early solo work.
 Much of the material collected on Rhino Records's 2001 box-set compilation Nuggets II: Original Artyfacts from the British Empire and Beyond, 1964–1969 can be classified as freakbeat.
 Other bands include The Smoke, The Eyes, The Birds, The Action and The Sorrows.